- Download our Moving to Paris Guide (PDF)

-Paris is home to many of the world’s top-rated schools and educational facilities.
+Paris is home to many of the world’s top-rated schools and educational institutions.
 Expats placing their children in schools in Paris will find a high-quality and demanding level of education.
 Public schooling in France is free for expats who can provide proof of residence, and private schools and universities are often subsidised.
 Non-residents may have to pay tuition fees as the schools are financed through tax.

-Schooling in Paris is an official requirement from age six but many parents send their children to school much earlier.
-The collèges cater for children 11 to 15 years old, with lycées for the 15- to 18-year-olds.
+Schooling in Paris is an official requirement from age six, but many parents send their children to school much earlier.
+The collèges cater for children 11 to 15 years old, with lycées for the 15 to 18-year-olds.
 The baccalaureate, or le bac, is the finishing diploma for schooling in Paris, and performance in this exam determines access to higher education.

 The schooling culture in Paris emphasises academic excellence and usually allows the teacher to preside over their domain with little input from parents.
-This may be difficult for expats to adjust to, and parents would do well to discuss these differences with their child before they enter into the schooling system.
+This may be difficult for expats to adjust to, and parents would do well to discuss these differences with their children before they enter into the schooling system.

 Private schools in Paris